jrothrock/staple_themes/wordpress/README.md

 For quick development, run the `./start.sh` script.
 It will download the latest wordpress version, and create a docker container for Wordpress, MySQL (MariahDB), and PHPMYADMIN.
 - it will ask for admin permissions, as it writes to the hosts file.
 This can be disabled by passing in a false parameter - `./start.sh false`

-**Mac and Linux:** the site will be available at `wordpress.dev`, and phpmyadmin at `wordpress.dev:8181`.
+**Mac and Linux:** the site will be available at `wordpress.site`, and phpmyadmin at `wordpress.site:8181`.
 If the false parameter was passed in, read the Windows section below.

 **Windows:** an IP address will be echoed out at the end, showing the address for the site and phpmyadmin.